Tang-hubert/PDF_processing/README.md

 ## Requirements

 The scripts in this repository rely on several Python libraries.
 Before running any script, ensure you have installed the necessary libraries.
-You can install all required libraries using pip and the provided `requirements.txt` file.
+You can install all required libraries using pip and the provided `requirements.txt` file located in the root directory of this repository.

 **Required Python Libraries:**